License Plate Recognition (LPR)

 If you carpool to campus, you will still be able to link multiple owners to your carpool permit.

 Our LPR readers will perform front reads of license plates.
-If your vehicle has just one license plate, you can purchase a vanity plate from our offices for a nominal fee or use your VCU ID card to enter and exit the deck.
+If your vehicle has just one license plate, you can still use your VCU ID card to enter and exit the deck.
 If using your VCU ID card, you would need to ensure that your vehicle is parked with the license plate facing the drive lane so that it can be read by our mobile LPR units.